 What does QLoop mean?

 QLoop is short for “Qualified Loop” – a term coined by Andrew Chukwura, CPA.
 Through Andrew’s extensive experience directing, managing and performing thousands of commercial lease audits over 20+ years, he found that key factors (lease, property, premises and environment) critical to analyzing property operating costs for a leased space (premises) can be qualified in ways that aid predicting, identifying and resolving potential billing errors.
-“Loop” represents Andrew’s realization over the years that the Qualified factors are related via an infinite feedback loop which connects site research, premises selection, lease execution and administration, to site termination and the next site research and selection.
+“Loop” represents Andrew’s realization over the years that the determination of the attributes of the Qualified factors are connected via an infinite feedback loop, which also connects site research, premises selection, lease execution and administration, to site termination and the next site research and selection processes.

 What services does QLoop provide?

 QLoop, LLC was founded to provide online commercial real estate lease audit tools, lease audit resources and lease audit training services.
 QLoop does not perform lease audit services but may recommend, upon request only, lease audit firms that do to QLoop users and customers.

 What is a lease audit?

 A lease audit is the systematic and analytical process by which a lease auditor verifies that a landlord and a tenant are in compliance with their respective contractual rights and obligations pursuant to the terms of the contract (commercial lease agreement) for the premises (space) leased to the tenant.
 A good lease auditor should have a keen understanding of the fundamental elements which include the leases and contracts in general, and commercial property operations.
 A lease auditor must have strong accounting, auditing, analytical and communication skills.